 Students in Middle Years are expected to be more independent than students in Early Years.
 While Class 1 students have an assistant teacher to support them in the classroom, this is not the case in classes 2 - 4.

-In classes 1- 4 students have more teachers and are expected to be able to move from from place to place, such as the music room, or the playground, in a sensible, safe way, with less supervision.
+In classes 1- 4 students have more teachers and are expected to be able to move from place to place, such as the music room, or the playground, in a sensible, safe way, with less supervision.

 During these four years the demands of reading and writing increase.
 If some students are falling behind they are expected to attend the extra tuition provided, free of cost, in order to upgrade to the requirement.